How ChatGPT is Changing the Classroom in the Era of Artificial Intelligence

 Accurate and well-articulated, with the option of regenerating the response if it’s not quite what the user was looking for.
 You can already see how this can change everything in terms of the classroom.

-I remember when turnitin.com was released.
+I remember when Turnitin.com was released.
 We finally had a way to prove if a student was plagiarizing (if they didn’t already make it obvious by using different fonts and different colors throughout their assignment).
 Up until this point, this was one of those “illegal activities” in the classroom that took teachers a long time to prove in some cases.
-Then with TurnItIn, this virtual machine showed immediately if anything had been plucked from another source without documentation.
+Then, with Turnitin, this virtual machine immediately showed whether anything had been taken from another source without documentation.

-It was the first time we had a “leg-up” on the situation and could somewhat breathe a sigh of relief to be able to catch cheating a little easier without having to Google search everything that looked conspicuous, which was lots of work on top of already grading the material.
+It was the first time we had a “leg-up” on the situation and could breathe a sigh of relief, catching cheating a little more easily without having to Google search everything that looked conspicuous, which was a lot of work on top of already grading the material.

 Writing is generally a way of implementing reinforcement learning, but with so many ways for students to work around that and save themselves time (and honestly, we can’t blame them; they’re only human), we have now stepped into another computer program that not only creates human-like text but does it in a conversational way that is well-written and nearly impossible to detect.